mmkon095/EV-INFRASTRUCTURE-MAPPING-USA/README.md

   <br/>

 EV Stations dataset: This dataset shows all US publicly available, planned and temporarily unavailable electric charging locations.
-[API from the National Renewable Energy Laboratory (NREL) website and developer network](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/all/)
+[API from the National Laboratory of the Rockies (NLR) website and developer network](https://developer.nlr.gov/docs/transportation/alt-fuel-stations-v1/all/)

 * geometry.coordinates - GPS coordinates of the station
 * access_days_time - hours of operation for the station